istat-methodology/fnopi-classification/README.md

 - N_prestazioni_by_macroprestazione.csv - number of nursing interventions by text of macro catoegory of intervention
 - N_prestazioni_by_cod_valoremedio_liquidazione.csv - number of nursing interventions by code of average value of settlement
 - other intermediate data used for classification tasks

+### 📁 dataset
+Holds datasets of nursing-related contents and the preprocessed version of the same dataset, e.g., df_prestazioni_inf_clean.csv, to be used for elaborations

+### 📁 documents
+Contains reference documents, such as Elenco NIC.docx listing classification codes or descriptions.

+### 📁 html
+Stores generated HTML files (e.g., visualizations, reports).

+### 📁 img
+Includes images like topic word clouds and other visualizations.

 ## Installation
 Clone the repository: